The Wall (Sartre short story collection): "Intimacy"

 Young Lulu struggles with authenticity as she seeks to liberate herself from social stereotypes.
 She decides to leave her husband Henri and run off with her lover Pierre at the insistence of her friend Rirette.
 She goes through several stages of realisation as she sees that the roles of wife, friend, and even lover are meaningless.
 However, she does not have enough strength to use the resulting angst to become an authentic being, so she finally decides to remain with her husband.

 "The Childhood of a Leader"

-The Childhood of a Leader is the tale of the mental progress of a boy named Lucien Fleurier from around age 4 to his early adulthood.
-Lucien, the son of a rich industrialist, searches for identity and meaning in order to find out "what's wrong" with him.
-He journeys from Freudian psychoanalysis and being a one-time sexual partner of a paederast poet, to finally becoming part of a Fascist youth organisation and attacking/punching a Jewish man who is reading l'Humanité, with his friends.
+The Childhood of a Leader is the tale of the mental development of a boy named Lucien Fleurier from around age 4 to his early adulthood.
+Lucien, the son of a rich industrialist who is expected from birth to eventually take over his father's business, searches for identity and meaning along with an intellectual explanation for his persistent sense of alienation.
+In his teenage years, he becomes obsessed with Freudian psychoanalysis and falls under the influence of an older surrealist who eventually pressures him into a sexual relationship.
+In the end he finds his answers in the work of Maurice Barrès; community in a fascist youth organisation, the Camelots du Roi; a sense of power and self-respect in violent antisemitism; and meaning in the rights and responsibilities that he believes are accorded to him through his privileged position in society.